Irish Race Conventions: Paris 1922

 In January 1922, the convention had to consider the Anglo-Irish Treaty that had just been ratified and which divided nationalist opinion.
 It was held in Paris to emphasise Ireland's emerging status as an independent state to the rest of Europe.
 The proposed Irish Free State was to be created in December 1922.
-The body organising the convention was named which was to be made permanent and to be funded by the formative Irish government.
+The convention was organised by Art O'Brien, the Irish Self-Determination League and which was to be made permanent and to be funded by the formative Irish government.

 The Irish delegation was supposed to represent "the Irish people", but this comprised senior members of Sinn Féin who were for and against the treaty.
 Debate on the treaty turned on the definition of whether or not the treaty embodied Ireland's "full" right to independence.
 Those against the treaty said not; those in favour said it was a significant step towards full independence.

 The Chair, Rev. Dr. O'Reilly was perplexed: "... at first he had not been able to understand how the word 'full' could be political, but he had now been enlightened by the speeches of Mr. de Valera's supporters."
 The Very Rev. T. J. Shanley said that Americans would still continue to help Ireland, and that: "...
 I am going back to America for one purpose and one alone, to go on the public platform to ask for money – and I'm going to get it – for guns and munitions to send to the men in Ireland who are prepared to carry out that fight for Ireland's absolute independence (Applause)."

 The outcome was a rare moral victory for de Valera's anti-treaty followers; the seven-men executive committee had four of his nominees, while the pro-treaty side only had one of its candidates elected, Eoin MacNeill.

 MacNeill deplored that: "... the undertaking obtained from Mr. de Valera that party politics should not be introduced into the Congress, and that its funds and machinery would not be applied to party purposes has already been violated in one important particular, and that the undertaking in which Mr. de Valera and his nominees went to Paris as part of the official Irish Delegation was violated by them."

-In March 1922, de Valera proposed that the Second Dáil provide a £5000 loan to Fine Ghaedheal.
+In March 1922, de Valera proposed that the Second Dáil provide a £5,000 loan to Fine Ghaedheal.
 A Dáil special committee considered the matter and reported in June, recommending a loan.
 The Dáil voted to accept the report without the loan.